 The major challenge regarding South Africa's education is now widely understood to be the quality of learning, in particular the quality of foundational learning in areas such as reading and mathematics in the early grades.
 The most reliable measurements of the country's learning outcomes have been provided by international assessments of learning, including the Trends in International Mathematics and Science Study (TIMSS), the Progress in International Reading Literacy Study (PIRLS) and the Southern and East African Consortium for Monitoring Education Quality (SEACMEQ).
 These surveys are independent, are based on large nationally representative sample surveys, and allow valid comparisons of outcomes over time.
 All three of these international assessment programmes have revealed significant improvements in the learning of South African children since about 2002, albeit off a base of extremely low levels of learning.
 South Africa has participated in TIMSS since 1995 and the latest round of assessment was conducted in 2019.
 The 2019 result showed that there has been a substantive improvement in the Mathematics and Science performance of Grade 9 learners.
-In 2003, merely 10.5% of Grade 9 learners performed at or above a minimum proficiency level in Mathematics, whereas in 2019 this has increased to 41%.
+In 2003, merely 10.5% of Grade 9 learners performed at or above a minimum proficiency level1 in Mathematics, whereas in 2019 this has increased to 41%.
 The PIRLS results between 2006 and 2016 similarly showed that South Africa is at a fast rate of improvement by international standards and had the steepest improvement after Morocco and Oman (Gustafsson, 2020).

 The disruptions to schooling all around the world caused by the COVID-19 pandemic are well known.
 In South Africa, school closures and rotational timetabling (to accommodate social distancing at school) meant that in the worst affected schools and grades up to 60% of school days were lost in 2020 and 50% in 2021.
 Although much concern was initially raised about the possible impacts on dropping out of school and on the NSC results, it turns out that these areas were not in fact significantly negatively affected.
-The GHS data from 2020 and 2021, as well as DBE administrative data, show that education participation rates in 2020 and 2021 amongst 8-15 year-olds were hardly affected by the pandemic, while participation was in fact higher than before amongst 16-18 year-olds, but significantly lower amongst 4-7 year-olds.
+The earliest indications of the impact of the pandemic on school participation rates came from the National Income Dynamics Study - Coronavirus Rapid Mobile Survey (NIDS-CRAM).
+This nationally representative household survey suggested that about 500 000 more children than usual were not attending school, and this was largely characterised in the media as "dropout".
+However, subsequently available DBE administrative data on school enrolment numbers contradicted this result, showing that more children were in fact enrolled in the school system in 2021 than in previous years, and that it was only in Grade R and Grade 1 where a reduction in enrolment had occurred.
+The GHS data from 2020 and 2021 corroborate the DBE administrative data, confirming that education participation rates in 2020 and 2021 were in fact higher than before amongst 16-18 year-olds, roughly the same amongst 8-15 year-olds and significantly lower amongst 4-7 year-olds.
 It seems that the pandemic caused lower attendance of young children at ECD programmes, and delayed entry for some children into the school system.
 Importantly, these patterns cannot be characterised as dropping out of school.
-A significant recovery of educational participation amongst young children can be seen in the 2022 results.